 Pine Avenue hosts numerous special events and festivals throughout the year including Thunder Thursday, the opening ceremonies of the Long Beach Grand Prix, food festivals, and summer music events.

-Performing Arts Centers
+See a Show at the Performing Arts Centers

 There is no shortage of great live performances in Long Beach.
 Housed within the Long Beach Convention Center, the Long Beach Performing Arts Center encompasses the Terrace Theater, which hosts traveling Broadway musicals, concerts (including major children's productions), and the Center Theatre, home to the award-winning International City Theatre that hosts both plays and musicals.

-The Carpenter Performing Arts Center, which is located at California State University, Long Beach is the home of Musical Theatre West and presents performances by their in-house musical theater company.
+The Carpenter Performing Arts Center, which is located at California State University, Long Beach, is the home of Musical Theatre West and presents performances by their in-house musical theater company.

-East Village Arts District
+Browse for Crafts in the East Village Arts District

 The East Village Arts District is an area of shops, galleries, and cafes in Downtown Long Beach.
-On the second Saturday of each month, the streets in the area are closed to traffic for an art walk that features multiple art vendors, gallery openings, and live musical entertainment.Continue to 21 of 31 below.
+On the second Saturday of each month, the streets in the area are closed to traffic for an art walk that features multiple art vendors, gallery openings, and live musical entertainment.

 The Long Beach Navy Memorial, which is adjacent to Lighthouse Park, pays tribute to the city's naval past.
 Beginning in 1908, when President Theodore Roosevelt stationed 16 ships of the Great White Fleet in the port, Long Beach served as a naval town for over 100 years until the closing of the shipyard in 1997.